sumanththota/TodoApp_Swagger_UI/README.md

-# ASP.NET Core MVC Application - Item Tracker
+# ASP.NET Core WEB API - Restful CRUD ToDoList

 This is a simple ASP.NET Core WEB API applicaiton built using .NET 9.
 The project demonstrates CRUD operations on TO Do List using inbuilt Swagger UI  and MongoDB as the Database.